 Therapeutic Learning Classroom

 The therapeutic learning class (TLC) is a transitional program, serving students K-8, designed to help children with mental health and behavioral concerns.
-The TLC is a collaborative partnership between Douglas ESD and Community Health Alliance and is a certified psychiatric day treatment program through Oregon's Addictions and Mental Health.
+The TLC is a collaborative partnership between Douglas ESD and Compass Behavioral Health and is a certified psychiatric day treatment program through Oregon's Addictions and Mental Health.
 The classroom is not meant to be a permanent placement and serves only to assist children in gaining skills to consistently perform in the general academic class.
 Students may stay in the class until they are capable of maintaining appropriate behavior in the regular academic class through the use of effective coping skills and individualized learning techniques.
 The therapeutic learning class (TLC) incorporates a balance of academics and classroom behavior management with evidence-based therapeutic practices.
 Some examples of therapy that may occur in the classroom are: Individual therapy and group therapy.
 Family Therapy is also an important part of the program and may happen at the TLC site, in the home, or other locations as determined.
 The staff members in the class all share the same goal of teaching the students skills to cope with emotional difficulties, ways to manage disruptive behavior, and to improve academic ability while supporting the family.
 Student referrals are supported by students' home school district and it is not necessary for students to be enrolled in special education services.

 For further information about Behavior Services contact: